XapaJIaMnu/translateLocally/README.md

 ## Downloads

 You can download the latest automatic build for Windows, Linux and Mac from the [releases](https://github.com/XapaJIaMnu/translateLocally/releases) github tab or from the [official website](https://translatelocally.com).
+We also have compatibility builds for Windows and Mac that aim to cover very old hardware and M1.

 ## Compile from source